 Previously, Courtney served as director of organizational development at Conservation International and senior associate at the Interaction Institute for Social Change.
 Today, she is a board member at the Center for Courage and Renewal.

 Courtney received her BA from Brown University and her MA from Union Theological Seminary.

 As the Program Associate at the Henry P. Kendall Foundation, Thai manages the grants process, conducts research on key issues and trends, and identifies opportunities in specific programmatic areas relating to the Foundation’s grantmaking strategy in strengthening the New England food system.
 Prior to joining the Foundation, Thai worked at the Northeast Energy Efficiency Partnerships as part of the Evaluation, Measurement, and Verification (EM&V) team.
 He provided project management support for the development and use of consistent protocols to measure the impacts of regional energy efficiency programs.

 Thai has also served as an AmeriCorps member in the Massachusetts Land Initiative For Tomorrow (MassLIFT) program at the Sudbury Valley Trustees, based in Sudbury, MA.
 There, he monitored and developed baseline reports for conservation and agricultural land owned or managed by the regional land trust.
-Thai graduated with a B.A in Environmental Studies and Economics from Bowdoin College where he spent his senior year on a student grantmaking committee for the Greater Brunswick area.
+Thai graduated with a B.A in Environmental Studies and Economics from Bowdoin College where he spent his senior year on a student grantmaking committee.

 Board of Trustees